open-broker/specification/schema-docs/PrivateUnsecuredLoanOffering.md

 #### minOfferedCredit
 ##### Minimum offered credit

-The minimum amount for which the lender the lender is willing to offer this interest rate for.
+The minimum amount for which the lender is willing to offer this interest rate for.

-This value can be equal to both the minOfferedCredit and offeredCredit.
+This value can be equal to both the maxOfferedCredit and offeredCredit.
 Indicating that this is the only possible amount offered.